b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/the_constitution_of_the_hummingbird_v1_04112025.md

 Contextual resonance
 - In times of cascading Metacrises or systemic fragility, the hummingbird’s example reframes large-scale salvation as a mosaic of countless small, principled acts.
 This aligns with wisdom traditions that elevate disciplined intention (sankalpa) and the ethical merit of steadfast service.
 - The story supports a pedagogy of emergent leadership: leadership is distributed, exercised by those who sustain consistent, ethically-grounded efforts.
-The “Constitution” becomes a living charter for how communities organize, endure, and adapt amid crisis.
+The “Constitution” becomes a living charter for how communities organize, endure and adapt amidst crisis.

 If desired, this amplification can be tailored to a particular cultural, spiritual, or organizational audience, or rephrased to fit a specific sankalpa invocation or oracular framing you prefer.